 Since we were driven to a smaller and less significant embarcadero, we didn’t have choices between boating companies and the boat we ended up on was pretty shabby.
 My friend who is fluent in Spanish did her best to barter down the price of our hour-long ride, but without immediate local competition, the “boat boss” held all of the cards.
 He ended up charging us much more than we were expecting: 800 pesos for an hour, in other areas it would have been half that.
 When you convert it, the price isn’t that high (about $20), so it makes sense that they pad their bottom line by dealing toughly with American tourists.
 I feel a little “ripped off” but I’m not mad about it.
 If this is the worst scam that’s happened to me in a foreign country, I count myself very lucky.

-We tried to join up with a small group of Germans to make new friends and have a nice full boat, but they weren’t interested so our group consisted of just the four of us.
-The gondola rides are really like floating parties so I would’ve liked to have had a bigger group—I love my friends but a huge group would have been so much more lively!
+We tried to join up with a group of Germans to make new friends and have a nice full boat, but they weren’t interested so our boat contained just the four of us.
+The gondola rides are like floating parties so I would’ve liked to have had a bigger group.
+I love my friends but a huge group would have been so much more lively!

-The most enjoyable part of the ride is the smaller boats that come and hook themselves onto your boat and try to sell you things.
+The most enjoyable part of the ride is the smaller boats that hook themselves onto your boat, trying to sell you things.
 They’ll try to sell you tacos, elote, Coronas, candy, Cokes, toys, and more. some are floating Mariachi bands that will play music for a fee and tips.
 When we were out on the water, we saw lots of local Mexican families celebrating birthdays and such.

 The best part is when the trajineras got into a traffic jam.
 Sometimes they bump into each other with a mighty crack and everyone exclaims good naturedly.
 Sometimes multiple Mariachi bands will be playing at the same time, in the same area, in different keys, which creates a joyful cacophony of sound and color.

 Take the metro to Tasqueña Station and then take Tren Ligero to its terminus (tips on riding an unfamiliar metro here).
-When my group got to Tasqueña, there was construction on the light rail or something so we ended up grabbing a taxi instead.
+When you get to Tasqueña, it’s fine to grab a taxi instead.
+Just keep my experience with the taxi in mind and be strong.
 This was fine because we split the cost three ways.

-- Price: Varies due to length and how many extras you buy while riding. $10–40?
+- Price: Varies due to length and how many extras you buy while riding. $10–40 USD?

 - Time: Again, varies; one to two hours is enough.
 This excludes getting there and back from Mexico City center.
 If you want to do this, plan for a half day.